rehierl/node-tree-outliner/1-2-0-node-trees/1-4-subtree.md

 That is, the top-down paths in `P` over `T`, begin in `r` and end in a leaf `l` of subtree `S`.
 (Obviously, each path in `P` is a root-to-leaf path in `S`).
 As such, all paths in `P` are understood to define path graphs.
-Consequently, the resulting subtree can be formed as the union of such a set of rooted paths.
+Consequently, the resulting subtree can be formed as the union of such graphs.

+Note that any tree, which can be formed based upon the above generic method, may be referred to as a "generic subtree".
+Hence, the set of generic subtrees which can be formed based upon a given tree may be referred to as the tree's "class of generic subtrees".

 Note that any tree, which can be formed based upon the above generic method, can also be expressed as an induced subtree.
 That is, if the subtree is induced by the appropriate set of elements (i.e. the subtree's set of nodes or its set of edges).

-Note that any tree, which can be formed based upon the above generic method, may be referred to as a "generic subtree".
-Hence, the set of generic subtrees which can be formed based upon a given tree may be referred to as the tree's "class of generic subtrees".

 <!-- ======================================================================= -->
 ## a simple method to form subtrees

-A disadvantage of the generic method is that one has to first determine for each node in `T`, whether or not that node is a node of the subtree `S`.
+A disadvantage of the generic method is that one has to first determine for each node in `T`, whether or not that node is a node of subtree `S`.
 Based on these nodes, one then has to determine the root `r` of `S` and its leaf nodes `LS`.
 However, the second aspect (i.e. determining the leaf nodes) can be simplified, if all the descendants of `r` in `T` are included in `S`.

 An **induced subtree** may be formed as `S := subtreeOf(T,r)`, where ...